eksctl-io/eksctl/userdocs/src/usage/vpc-networking.md

 If that functionality doesn't suit you, the following options are currently available.

+!!! note
+In `us-east-1` eksctl only creates 2 public and 2 private subnets by default.

 !!! important
     From `eksctl` version `0.17.0` and onwards public subnets will have the property `MapPublicIpOnLaunch` enabled, and the property `AssociatePublicIpAddress` disabled in the Auto Scaling Group for the nodegroups.
 This means that for